SyncfusionExamples/blazor-pdf-viewer-examples/README.md

  </tr>
  <tr>
  <td>
- <a href="Annotations/Customize Arrow Annotation Heads">How to Customize Arrow Annotation Heads in Syncfusion Blazor PDF Viewer</a>
+ <a href="Annotations/Customize Arrow Annotation Heads">How to customize Arrow Annotation Heads in Syncfusion Blazor PDF Viewer</a>
  </td>
  </tr>
   <tr>